 You Are Here

-The goal of the Climate Justice Initiative is to work under Commit2Respond to provide global climate change education and advocacy.
-We support the Unitarian Universalist (UU) climate justice movement by collaborating with other climate change voices at the United Nations in order to support climate change mitigation and adaptation that is viable for us and future generations.
+The goal of the Climate Justice Initiative at the Unitarian Universalist (UU) United Nations Office is to work under Commit2Respond to provide global climate change education and advocacy.
+We support the UU climate justice movement by collaborating with other climate change voices at the United Nations in order to support climate change mitigation and adaptation that is viable for us and future generations.

 The UU-UNO Climate Justice Initiative values consist of the Unitarian Universalist Principles with an emphasis on the Seventh Principle, to “respect for the interdependent web of all existence of which we are a part.”
 UUs have long been strong advocates and actors in the fight for climate justice.
 Delegates at the Unitarian Universalist Association (UUA) General Assembly in 2006 passed the "Threat of Global Warming, 2006 Statement of Conscience" and in 2015, passed an Action of Immediate Witness (AIW) titled “Support a Strong, Compassionate Global Climate Agreement in 2015: Act for a Livable Climate”.
 This AIW is meant to convey the importance of an ambitious climate change agreement at the critical United Nations Framework Convention on Climate Change’s (UNFCCC) Twenty-first Conference of the Parties (COP21) being held in Paris, France in December 2015.